whereistanya/sonos-jukebox/README.md

 as they describe it, but don't connect it to a product; just get it onto your wireless network.

-Then follow the instructions above to get the MAC and IP address.
+Then follow the instructions above to get the MAC address.
 Press the button, and it should show up as arp traffic.
 Hopefully your network is relatively quiet, so it'll be easy to pick out the Amazon Dash.